skipmaple/hello-frontend/README.md

 # 50 Projects in 50 Days - HTML/CSS and JavaScript

-`This repo fork from https://github.com/bradtraversy/50projects50days`
+**This repo forked from https://github.com/bradtraversy/50projects50days**

 This is the main repository for all of the projects in the course.